centivadev/google-workspace-sdk/README.md

 ### GET Request

-The endpoints start with a leading `/` after `https://admin.googleapis.com/admin/directory/v1`.
+The endpoints when uiltizing the REST class will require the full URL of the endpoint.

 For examples, the [List Google Workspace Users](https://developers.google.com/admin-sdk/directory/reference/rest/v1/users/list) API Documentation shows the endpoint